 Validation over Identity

 Life is about finding yourself in another person.
 But what if that identity of love remains nameless?
 Like a person, romance will have its share of existential crises.
 Two people can stay with each other, but they are afraid to commit.
 It was Connell who was afraid to accept Marianne in public.
-His conflict is quoted by his mother who says, “You’re fucking her, and you wouldn’t even say hello to her in public.
+His conflict is quoted by his mother who says, “You’re sleeping with her, and you wouldn’t even say hello to her in public.
 What are you afraid of?
 What people would think of you if they find out you liked it?“

 Connell’s character conflict was his own head.
 He had ideas about himself that created a rift between Connell and Marianne.
 He never accepted her, and when things went hay-way, he just simply ran away or left.
 In easy words, Connell’s the guy who is afraid to commit.